JIVJGFJZKF/experimentCoinToss/README.md

+If you extremely impatient: you can see how it converges and interact with the graphic, check out the interactive [Bokeh](https://bokeh.pydata.org/en/latest/) plot [here](https://jivjgfjzkf.github.io/experimentCoinToss/).

 # Experiment with a Fair Coin Toss
 This Jupyter notebook was designed from a fairly simple question from one of my children.
 On a Saturday evening, we had learned that Alexa has a feature that allows you to ask for the results of a coin toss.